quebex

 Demonstration

 This framework is primarily intended to be used as a library, allowing the implementation of both static and dynamic analysis techniques based on QBE.
-Presently, it focuses on dynamic analysis, and sufficient documentation of the library interface is lacking.
+Presently, it focuses on dynamic analysis, and sufficient documentation of the library interface is still lacking.
 Nonetheless, it is already capable of executing QBE representations of medium-complexity C code (e.g., as emitted by cproc).
-To experiment with the current capabilities, a command-line tool called quebex-cli is available that provides a frontend to quebex’s symbolic execution library.
-Symbolic execution is a dynamic software analysis technique that explores reachable program paths based on a symbolic input variable.
-For example, consider the following C program:
+In order to experiment with the current capabilities, the following subsections demonstrate utilization of the aforementioned program components.

 #include <stdio.h>